lehy/ocaml-sklearn/README.md

 ## Development notes

 ocaml-sklearn's sources are generated using a Python program (see `lib/skdoc.py`) that loads up sklearn and uses introspection to generate bindings based on `pyml`.
+To determine types, it parses scikit-learn's documentation.

 ### Python requirements